-Standing proudly in the middle of the great Thar Desert, this fort is regarded as 'The Pride of Jaisalmer'.
+Standing proudly in the middle of the great Thar Desert, this fort is regarded as 'The Pride of Jaisalmer', and among the top Jaisalmer places to visit.
 Its massive yellow sandstone walls are a tawny lion color during the day, fading to honey-gold as the sun sets, thereby hiding the fort in the yellow desert.
 For this reason, it is also known as the Sonar Quila or Golden Fort.

-Inside the fort complex, tourists can find several architectural buildings which include palaces, houses and temples.
+Inside the fort complex, tourists can find several architectural buildings which include palaces, houses, and temples.
 Jaisalmer fort has narrow winding pathways which interlock several parts of the fort.
-The complex of Jaisalmer fort is so expansive that almost one-quarter of the town's population located inside the fort itself.
+The complex of the Jaisalmer fort is so expansive that almost one-quarter of the town's population is located inside the fort itself.
 There are numerous wells inside the fort that are a regular source of water for residents.

-The fort has four entrances namely Ganesh Pol, Rang Pol, Bhoota Pol and Hawa Pol.
+The fort has four entrances namely Ganesh Pol, Rang Pol, Bhoota Pol, and Hawa Pol.
 The main attraction of the fort is Maharawal Palace popular for its marble throne.
-The Palace also has a wonderful museum which showcasing arms, dresses, utensils, & ornaments of the Rajput kingdom.
+The Palace also has a wonderful museum that showcasing arms, dresses, utensils, & ornaments of the Rajput kingdom.
 An added attraction of this place is a five-storied Tazia tower located parallel to the Maharawal Palace.
-This tower was constructed by Muslim craftsmen and is made with decorative Bengali styled roofs.
+This tower was constructed by Muslim craftsmen and is made with decorative Bengali-styled roofs.
 Jain Temple and Lakshmi Temple are also quite famous among the visitors.

 Palace Timings: 9 AM to 6 PM

 Palace Entry Fee: Rs.
 50 for Indians, Rs.
 250 for Foreigners, Rs.
 50 for Camera